 Portrait of last Battle of Britain pilot handed over at National Museum

-A portrait of the last Battle of Britain pilot, John “Paddy” Hemingway, will be handed over at the National Museum of Ireland on Thursday.
+A portrait of the last Battle of Britain pilot, John “Paddy” Hemingway, has been handed over at the National Museum of Ireland.

 Group Captain Hemingway, originally from Dublin, was the final surviving member of “The Few”, who took to the skies in 1940 to defend the UK against Luftwaffe attacks in what became a pivotal moment of the Second World War.